Please send enquiries to: Mrs Deborah Rock (SENCO) DRock@WillenhallPrimary.org.

 Listed below are the ways in which our schools ensure they support all of our pupils including those with SEND in order that they can realise their full potential.

-WP is a 3-form entry main stream school.
 WCP is a 2-form entry mainstream school.
+WPP is a 3-form entry main stream school.
 All children are expected to make progress related to their age and ability.
-Some SEND pupils have physical needs which, affect or inhibits their learning (vision or hearing difficulties).
+Some SEND pupils have physical needs which, affect or inhibits their learning (e.g. vision or hearing difficulties).
 Some have difficulties with speaking, listening and understanding and in severe cases a global delay.
-We have pupils that have specific learning difficulties (dyslexia, dyspraxia and dyscalculia).
+We have pupils that have specific learning difficulties (e.g. dyslexia, dyspraxia, dyscalculia, autism spectrum disorder, attention deficit hyperactivity disorder).

 Class teachers monitor all pupils and will identify children having difficulties in the classroom.
-These children will be brought to the attention of the SEND lead in each setting (Miss Sam Carney and Mrs Anita Heer at WP and Mrs Lyn Corden at WCP).
+These children will be brought to the attention of the SEND lead in each setting (Mrs D. Rock at WCP and Miss Sam Carney and Mrs Anita Heer at WPP).
 The class teacher will provide targeted work for the pupil to try to “close the learning gaps”.
 Other learning strategies may be used to support the pupils as advised.

 If the pupil still does not make progress then external agencies will be used for additional advice and support.
 Their reports will be sent to parents.